Young Women Speak about Gender Roles

 For example, the question of weight.
 It’s very easy for both sides – boys and girls – to give the boys the backpacks to carry – that’s how we grew up, that’s how our society works.
 And on the side, “boys don’t know how to cook”.
 If the band is mixed, boys will automatically let the girls do the cooking.
 And the girls?
 They go along with it.
 We all know boys don’t have even the most basic cooking skills!

 So why is gender segregation better?
 Because that way neither side falls into these superficial gender division and instead, everyone has to deal with the hardships on their own.

 After navigating for four days, which I had the privilege of doing with four other amazing girls, that’s how I felt, because that’s what we did.
 We dealt with everything alone.
 And in the end, we felt truly amazing, a real sense of “girl power”.

 But then, I thought about it again.

-To be forced to confront something along is all well and good, but where is the choice in all of this?
+To be forced to confront something alone is all well and good, but where is the choice in all of this?
 Where is the real effort?
 Is this what we are really striving for, for a separation between boys and girls?
 And if so, why?
 Because we are unable to avoid falling into old rules of gender that are so common in our society?
 These are rules we don’t support and even reject.
 “Breaking down stereotypes” is an expression we use so often in the mechina, it’s already become a joke.

-But the joke is at our own expense if we choose to remain in the same place, combatting the difficulties simply because there is no choice.
+But the joke is at our own expense if we choose to remain in the same place, combating the difficulties simply because there is no choice.
 And not because we choose to confront them, because there is a choice.